 3. I enjoy solitude.

-5. ______ I dislike small talk, but I enjoy talking in depth about topics that matter to me.
+4. I dislike small talk, but I enjoy talking in depth about topics that matter to me.

-8. ______ I enjoy work that allows me to "dive in" with few interruptions.
+5. I enjoy work that allows me to "dive in" with few interruptions.

-11. ______ I prefer not to show or discuss my work with others until it's ﬁnished.
+6. I prefer not to show or discuss my work with others until it's ﬁnished.

-13. ______ I do my best work on my own.
+7. I do my best work on my own.

-14. ______ I tend to think before I speak.
+8. I tend to think before I speak.

-15.______ I feel drained after being out and about, even if I've enjoyed myself.
+9. I feel drained after being out and about, even if I've enjoyed myself.

-17. ______ If you had to choose, I'd prefer a weekend with absolutely nothing to do to one with too many things scheduled.
+10. I'd prefer a weekend with absolutely nothing to do to one with too many things scheduled.

-"We can't say that every introvert is a bookworm or every extrovert wears lampshades at parties any more than we can say that every woman is a natural consensus-builder and every man loves contact sports.
-As Jung felicitously put it, 'There is no such thing as a pure extrovert or a pure introvert.
-Such a man would be in the lunatic asylum.'"
+"We can't say that every introvert is a bookworm or every extrovert wears lampshades at parties any more than we can say that every woman is a natural consensus-builder and every man loves contact sports," Cain wrote.